chinarosesz/AzureDevOps.DataIngestor/README.md

 * Project
 * Repository
 * PullRequest
-* BuildDefinition
-* BuildDefinitionStep

 Data is collected and inserted directly into SQL Server.
+List of represented in SQL tables can be found from these collectors:
+* VssProject
+* VssRepository
+* VssPullRequest
+* VssBuildDefinition
+* VssBuildDefinitionStep

 # Downloads
 1. Install tool from https://www.nuget.org/packages/AzureDevOpsDataCollector.Console